A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Motivation

 We develop a node partitioning method for massive MIMO systems based on two directional properties of the nodes' channels, namely dominant direction --- the angle of arrival of the strongest channel component --- and angular spectrum spread --- how widely the channel components are distributed over the possible range of angles of arrival.
-These properties are stable over larger time scales than the full CSI that changes according to the channel's coherence time, easy to collect at the base station with minimal signalling, and correlate with inter-node interference.
-We formulate an optimisation problem to find a partition of the nodes into groups that maximizes the minimum angular difference between nodes across multiple different groups according to their angular spectrum spreads, as well as devise an approximation algorithm following the same principle.
+These properties are stable over larger time scales than the full CSI that changes according to the channel's coherence time, and are hence also robust against non-perfect CSI, easy to collect at the base station with minimal signalling, and correlate with inter-node interference.
+Specifically, we seek to partition the nodes so as to maximize the minimum angular difference between nodes across multiple different groups according to their angular spectrum spreads.

 This approach is analogous to partitioning the nodes within the coverage of a centrally located base station into pizza slices, such that each slice only contains one node from each group (Fig.~\ref{fig:pizza_and_onion}, left).
 This can be compared to an onion ring partitioning approach, where nodes are grouped such that nodes with similar signal strength are placed in the same group.
 With line of sight and free space propagation, this would result in the groups forming concentric shells, similar to the rings of an onion (Fig.~\ref{fig:pizza_and_onion}, right).
 In more complex channel environments, especially with shadowing or multipath components, the slices and rings will not have such simple geometric shapes as shown in the figure and may even consist of multiple disjoint regions.
 While we focus on the pizza approach in this paper, with sufficiently many nodes, the two methods can be readily combined, by simply composing them, for example dividing the nodes into onion rings and then into pizza slices, or vice versa.